By: Robert O. & Rogene A Robbins

 (Please Note: We will email you a copy of the original manuscript created on a Microsoft Word (2013 ed.) program free by clicking here.
-That Word program is typeset to be easier to read, make hard copies and/or to download to others for their use as gifts.)
+That Word program is typeset to be easier to read, make hard copies and/or to downloads to others for their use as gifts.)

-The Spirit of TRUTH
+Dedicated to: The Spirit of TRUTH

 “Freely you have received -- Freely give.”